Trying to Conceive? Follow This 90-Day Preconception Checklist

 Skip to a section:

-- Why is preconception health important?
+Why is preconception health so important?

 What can I do to increase my chances of getting pregnant?

-This is one of the top questions I am asked as a fertility nurse, and for good reason.
-Whether you're having trouble conceiving or simply curious about the process, everyone wonders: “What else can I be doing to improve my chances of getting pregnant?”
+Whether you're having trouble conceiving or simply want to give yourself the best shot at success, everyone wonders: "What else can I be doing to improve my chances of getting pregnant?"

 Lifestyle Changes